datanav/docs/security-internal-notes.rst

 --------------

 We use auth0 for authentication, and for authentication only.
 All authorization is done by the Sesam Portal independently of auth0.
-All role/permission information is stored by the Sesam Portal in a separate database.
+All authorization information is stored by the Sesam Portal in a separate database.

 -------------
 Authorization
 -------------

-All role/permission information is stored by the Sesam Portal in an external database.
+All authorization information is stored by the Sesam Portal in an external database.
 We want to use a key/value store for this , since those are simple to deal with, and Azure supplies one (https://azure.microsoft.com/en-us/documentation/services/documentdb/).

 Each user has an entry in the key/value store (the key is the auth0 "userid" value).